The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Bridget Riley's Splice (signed) is estimated to be worth between £8,000 and £12,000.
+The value of Bridget Riley’s Splice (signed) is estimated to be worth between £8,000 and £12,000.
 This screenprint, created in 1975, has shown consistent value growth, with an average annual growth rate of 6%.
-This is a rare artwork with an auction history of 5 total sales since its entry to the market in April 2007.
-In the last 12 months, the average selling price was £9,000, with a total sales volume of 1.
-The hammer price over the last five years has varied from £5,450 in April 2017 to £9,000 in April 2022.
+This work has an auction history of five total sales since its entry to the market in April 2007.
+Over the past 12 months, the average selling price was £9,000, with a total sales volume of 1.
+The hammer price over the past five years has ranged from £6,750 in September 2018 to £9,000 in October 2022.
 The edition size of this artwork is limited to 45.

 Meaning & Analysis